louanne622/EasySave/README.md

 # EasySave - .NET Core 3.0 Console Backup Application

 ## Description
 EasySave is a backup application designed to provide a simple and effective solution for backing up data from a specified source directory to a destination directory.
-It is developed in C# on the .NET Core 3.0 platform, thus offering increased portability and compatibility.
+It is developed in C# on the .NET Core 3.0 platform.

 ### Version 1.0 Features

 - Creation of up to 5 backup jobs.
 - Definition of a backup job with a name, a source directory, a target directory, and a type (full, differential).
-- Usable by both English and French-speaking users.
+- Usable by English and French-speaking users.
 - Sequential execution of all jobs or a specific job via command line.
 - Backup from local, external disks, or network drives.
-- Backup of all items within the source directory (files and subdirectories).
+- Backup of all items in the source directory (files and subdirectories).
 - Daily Log file and real-time State file in JSON format.
 - Adaptation of file locations to work on client servers.

 ### Prosoft Presentation

 EasySave is developed as part of our integration at ProSoft.
-We must comply with the following constraints:
+We must adhere to the following constraints:

 - Tools and methods:
   - Visual Studio 2019 16.3 or higher